 Frame Debugger will clearly show you shadows, offscreen render targets, et cetera.

 Modern PC hardware can push a lot of draw calls at 90 fps, but the overhead of each call is still high enough that you should try to reduce them.
-On mobile, draw call optimization is your primary scene optimization.
+On Android, draw call optimization is your primary scene optimization.

 Draw call optimization is usually about batching multiple meshes together into a single VBO with the same material.
 This is key in Unity because the state change related to selecting a new VBO is relatively slow.
 If you select a single VBO and then draw different meshes out of it with multiple draw calls, only the first draw call is slow.